Fitness and Nutrition Training For People

-In addition to personal training, fun group activities, nature hikes, and nutritional advice, Recovery Centers of America at Bracebridge also offers weekly wellness seminars.
+In addition to personal training, fun group activities, nature hikes, and nutritional advice, many RCA facilities also offer weekly wellness seminars.

 Broken up into gender-separated groups, patients learn about nutrition, healthy food choices, how often to eat, what food can help them deal with cravings and emotions, and how food can increase brain capacity.